Twig Adventures

 Looking down Mt Madison ridge towards Pinkham Notch and across to the Wildcats, where I was 2 days before.

-Many complain of the horrible rocks and boulders lining the slopes of Madison but I found it to be no different than the many scree slopes I’ve negotiated in the Rockies.
+Many complain of the horrible rocks and boulders lining the slopes of Madison but I found it to be no different than the many scree slopes I’d negotiated in the Rockies.
 I had fun rock hopping all day, though it did get to be hard on the feet.

 I stopped at the first AMC hut I came to around 11 am for a free baked good, per my thru-hiker discount card that I purchased at Spec Pond, back in Maine.
 I selected the largest piece of coffee cake and crammed it into my mouth in seconds.
 I sat outside for a moment, watching clouds lifting and forming all around the mountains.
 Still fearing the thunderstorms that were forecasted for the afternoon, I hurried on.
 Toe Jam had fallen behind on the climb so I did the 6 mile ridgeline to Washington by myself.